QuanEstimation/QuanEstimation/docs/guide/guide_bounds.md

     ```
     where `b` and `db` are the vectors of biases and its derivatives on the unknown parameters.
     For unbiased estimates, `b=[]` and `db=[]`.
 In QuanEstimation, the users can set the types of
     BCRB and BQCRB via the variable `btype`.
-For single parameter estimation, Ref [[6]](#Liu2016)
-    calculates the optimal biased bound based on the first type of the BQCRB, it can be realized
-    numerically via
 === "Julia"
     ``` jl
     BCRB(x, p, dp, rho, drho; M=missing, b=missing, db=missing,